Capitalization

 Analysis: HEG Limited

-The current section of “Analysis” series covers HEG Ltd, one of the leading graphite electrode manufacturers in India.
+The current section of the “Analysis” series covers HEG Ltd, one of the leading graphite electrode manufacturers in India.
 This case study of HEG Ltd provides good insights into cyclical industries.
-“Analysis” series is an attempt to share with all the readers, our inputs to the
+The “Analysis” series is an attempt to share with all the readers, our inputs

 Analysis: Globus Spirits Ltd